pwndbg/pwndbg/README.md

 #### Capstone 4.0

 Currently this is only available via a source build.
+Be sure to install to the *system* Python; GDB will completely ignore your virtualenv / pyenv.

 ```sh
 git clone https://github.com/aquynh/capstone